 - 1 tablespoon Ghee or Butter

-- Add turmeric to the mutton or lamb and rub all over.
-Set aside.
+- Add turmeric and 1 teaspoon salt to the mutton or lamb and rub all over.
+Set aside while you prep everything else

 - Heat oil in a pressure cooker (electric or stovetop) and saute fennel seeds, bayleaf, cinnamon, cardamom and cloves for a minute.
-Add one green chilli, onions and ginger garlic paste.
-Cook this for 7-8 minutes till the onions are translucent.
+Add two green chillies, onions and ginger garlic paste.
+Cook this for 10-12 minutes stirring occasionally till the onions are a deep brown.

 - Once the pressure is released, open the lid and switch on the flame again.
-Add a little water if the gravy is too thick.
+Add more water if the gravy is too thick.
 Stir in garam masala, kasuri methi (if using), remaining green chillies, julienned ginger and ghee and simmer for another 3-4 minutes.

 - Check and adjust seasoning.
 Let the curry rest for 15 minutes before serving.

-- Any cut of lamb is good for this curry, but shoulder works best as it has the best flavour and tenderises really well
+- Any cut of lamb or mutton is good for this curry but make sure its bone-in.
+Shoulder works best as it has the best flavour and tenderises really well

 - Meat masala is easily available at Indian stores.
 I use Lala's brand, Everest masalas are also highly recommended.